BitcoinDesign/Guide/guide/how-it-works/liquidity.md

    height = 800
 %}

 Lori, Lamar, and Lindsay can open channels with as many other nodes as they like -- the only limitation is how much bitcoin they are willing to put into lightning channels.
-This interconnected web of channels is effectively “the lightning network”.
+This interconnected web of channels is effectively “the Lightning Network”.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/liquidity/liquidity-06.png"
    retina = "/assets/images/guide/how-it-works/liquidity/liquidity-06@2x.png"
    mobile = "/assets/images/guide/how-it-works/liquidity/liquidity-06-mobile.png"
    mobileRetina = "/assets/images/guide/how-it-works/liquidity/liquidity-06-mobile@2x.png"
-   alt-text = "Lori, Lamar, Lindsay, and the lightning network" width = 1200 height = 800
+   alt-text = "Lori, Lamar, Lindsay, and the Lightning Network" width = 1200 height = 800
    layout = "full-width"
 %}

-Getting liquidity is not a one time issue on the lightning network.
+Getting liquidity is not a one time issue on the Lightning Network.
 Routing nodes are constantly rebalancing their channels so that they have the right amount of liquidity in the right places.
-They do this by essentially sending themselves payments through the lightning network.
+They do this by essentially sending themselves payments through the Lightning Network.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/liquidity/liquidity-07.png"
    retina = "/assets/images/guide/how-it-works/liquidity/liquidity-07@2x.png"
    mobile = "/assets/images/guide/how-it-works/liquidity/liquidity-07-mobile.png"
    mobileRetina = "/assets/images/guide/how-it-works/liquidity/liquidity-07-mobile@2x.png"
-   alt-text = "Rebalancing channels on the lightning network" width = 1200 height = 800
+   alt-text = "Rebalancing channels on the Lightning Network" width = 1200 height = 800
    layout = "full-width"